Is Tashkent Worth Visiting?

 6. Visit the Palace of Prince Romanov

-Perhaps one of the prettiest places in Tashkent is the Palace of Prince Romanov.
+One of Tashkent’s hidden gems is definitely the Palace of Prince Romanov.

-While Tashkent itself feels fairly modern, the sort of place you can’t quite put your finger on when it comes to style or genre, this small corner of the city feels wholly European.
+While Tashkent itself feels fairly modern, the sort of place you can’t quite put your finger on when it comes to style or genre, this small corner of the city feels like 19th century Europe.

 It felt like walking through Paris.